ars3n11/MineSweeper/README.md

                                         own process before doing anything else).
 ```

-## Dependencies

-> TLDR: nothing to worry about, you can clone the repo and go straight to [compiling](#Compiling).

-- Imports a total of 26 functions from `msvcrt.dll`, `kernel32.dll` and `shell32.dll`.
-- Links to `msvcrt.dll` to avoid Visual C++ Redistributable Packages (`vcruntime140.dll`) dependency.
-- `shell32.dll` is only required for `CommandLineToArgvW` function and should be easy to [re-implement](https://doxygen.reactos.org/da/da5/shell32__main_8c_source.html).

 ## Cross-architecture

 x64 version of MineSweeper can enumerate and manipulate both x64 and x86 processes.
-This only applies to x64 processes since a call to `EnumProcessModulesEx` function from an x86 process will return x86 module handles only.
+This only applies to the x64 version since a call to `EnumProcessModulesEx` function from an x86 process will return x86 module handles only.

 Cross-architecture support:
 |     | x86 | x64 |